wnayes/bond-wm/packages/tsconfig/README.md

-# @electron-wm/tsconfig
+# @bond-wm/tsconfig

-TypeScript configuration used by electron-wm packages.
+TypeScript configuration used by bond-wm packages.